CEATEC Exhibition Manual Site

 4. Safety measures

-6. Booth space boundaries
+6. Booth space boundary line

 5-8.
-Ceiling Installation
+Ceiling installation

 1. Structure

-3. Height of the 2nd floor structure
+3. Height of two-story structures

-4. Use of the 2nd floor structure
+4. Use of the second floor

 5. Design

-6. Fire prevention and evacuation installations, etc.
+6. Fire Prevention and evacuation facilities, etc.

 5-10.
 Ceiling-suspension Configuration

-2. Space restrictions
+2. Suspension position restrictions

-5. Height limitation
+5. Height limit

-6. Other limitations/considerations
+6. Other restrictions/matters to note

 5-11.
 Floor Construction Work